New York City street lined with green trees, parked cars, moving traffic, and pedestrians walking along the sidewalk.

 Insurance providers are first and foremost for-profit businesses, and they are not above using underhanded tricks to protect their profits, including rejecting valid claims or devaluing them.
 They will also try to get you to settle your claim for an amount that is significantly lower than the real value of your claim.
 Your lawyer can prevent insurers from implementing these tactics and build a solid claim for your damages by:

-If you were hurt, or a loved one died in a construction accident, you have all the right to receive proper compensation to help rebuild your life.
+If you were hurt or a loved one died in a construction accident, you have the right to receive proper compensation to help rebuild your life.
 Although money can’t bring back what you lost in the construction accident, it can ease the financial burden you’re facing.

-The New York construction accident lawyers of Lipsig, Shapey, Manus & Moverman, P.C., have ample experience fighting for injured clients, and we can assure you that we will do our best to secure the compensation you rightfully deserve.
+The New York construction accident lawyers of Lipsig, Shapey, Moverman, Freund & Wisell, PLLC, have ample experience fighting for injured clients, and we can assure you that we will do our best to secure the compensation you rightfully deserve.

-At Lipsig Law Firm, we get results.
-Personal injury and construction accident law is our firm’s primary focus and our skilled team of experienced lawyers aggressively fight to secure justice and maximum compensation for our clients.
+At Lipsig Law, we get results.
+Personal injury and construction accident law is our firm’s primary focus, and we fight to secure justice and maximum compensation for our clients.
 Our construction accident attorneys have successfully obtained several multi-million-dollar verdicts and settlements for our clients who suffered construction-related injuries, including:

-Construction is the very lifeblood of New York City, but the nature of construction work is hazardous, whether it involves working on scaffolding several stories high or in trenches several feet below the ground.
+Construction is the very lifeblood of New York City.
+Still, construction work is hazardous, whether it involves working on scaffolding several stories high or in trenches several feet below ground.
 Heavy, powerful machinery and equipment frequently used in construction work pose a serious risk of injury.
 While the Occupational Safety and Health Administration (OSHA), a division of the Department of Labor, has safety standards in place for construction work, construction accident injuries are on the rise.
 Types of construction-related accidents include:

-Ladder falls – Ladders, scaffolds, and joists: equipment that allows workers to reach heights is critical to the completion of a construction project.
-It’s also inherently dangerous, it only takes an unstable surface or falling object to cause a fall from a ladder.
+Ladder falls – Ladders, scaffolds, and joists: equipment that allows workers to reach heights is critical to completing a construction project.
+It’s also inherently dangerous; it only takes an unstable surface or a falling object to cause a fall from a ladder.
 Even a fall of a few feet can cause injuries that require long-term, extensive, costly medical care.
 For construction workers, the unexpected medical expenses and time off work can be devastating.

 Scaffolding falls – When it comes to construction, scaffolding is a critical piece of equipment.
 More than 65% of construction workers use scaffolding regularly, and in New York City, that number may be higher, as the number of construction sites is higher than in other parts of the U.S. The frightening truth is that hundreds of thousands of workers are injured in scaffolding accidents each year, many right here in New York City and surrounding boroughs.

 According to New York state law, it doesn’t matter whether your employer was actively negligent in causing your fall.
 It doesn’t matter whether you were partially responsible for the accident.
 And, it doesn’t matter how much control your employer had over the unsafe equipment.
-If your employer failed to provide the “proper protection”, and you were injured by the scaffolding, they can be held legally responsible in a civil lawsuit.
-At Lipsig, Shapey, Manus & Moverman P.C. we fight for maximum compensation for injured workers and our results speak for themselves, including:
+If your employer failed to provide the “proper protection” and the scaffolding injured you, they can be held legally responsible in a civil lawsuit.
+At Lipsig Law, we fight for maximum compensation for injured workers, and our results speak for themselves, including:

-Many property owners do not take their responsibility seriously.
-Our NYC construction accident lawyers take every accident and every negligent action seriously and are dedicated to protecting the rights and financial future of those injured by electrocution or other construction accidents.
+Many property owners do not take their responsibilities seriously.
+Our NYC construction accident lawyers take every accident and every negligent action seriously.
+They are dedicated to protecting the rights and financial future of those injured by electrocution or other construction accidents.

-Crane accidents – Cranes, hoists and derricks are critical to most NYC major construction projects.
+Crane accidents – Cranes, hoists, and derricks are critical to most major NYC construction projects.
 But such large, powerful machines are inherently dangerous.
-With a poorly-trained operator at the controls, these massive tools can become unwieldy, deadly weapons.
-If cranes are not properly maintained, or were defectively designed from the start, they can prematurely release their loads.
+With a poorly trained operator at the controls, these massive tools can become deadly, unwieldy weapons.
+If cranes are not adequately maintained or were defectively designed from the start, they can prematurely release their loads.
 Workers have been crushed by falling objects, suffering severe head trauma and permanent disability.

 Forklift accidents – Tens of thousands of injuries are caused by defective or improperly operated forklifts every year.
 Much like car crashes, many forklift-related accidents are caused by operator fatigue.
 In this case, employers may be legally responsible for forcing workers to labor on unreasonable schedules.
-According to federal law, forklift operators must be trained and certified to do the job.
-In addition, forklifts must be operated only by persons over the age of 18.
+According to federal law, forklift operators must be trained and certified to operate forklifts.
+In addition, forklifts must be operated only by persons aged 18 or older.
 If an uncertified operator causes personal injury, their employer may be legally responsible.

 All states require some form of workers’ compensation that provides compensation to workers who are injured on the job, regardless of who is at fault for the workplace accident.
 However, the compensation that can be recovered under workers’ compensation is usually less than what a worker can recover in a personal injury lawsuit.
 And not all workers’ compensation laws apply to every lawsuit filed by an injured worker.
 Personal injury lawsuits offer the potential for higher damage awards.

-Personal injury lawsuits revolve around the issue of negligence.
-And when the laws that are in place to protect construction workers from sustaining workplace injury are not enforced and the worker suffers injury or fatality, our firm believes that the negligent party should be held accountable.
-Under Sections 200, 240 and 241 (6) of New York State Labor Laws, an injured worker may have a claim against a general contractor or owner, depending upon the type of construction accident:
+Personal injury lawsuits revolve around negligence.
+And when the laws in place to protect construction workers from workplace injuries are not enforced and a worker suffers injury or fatality, our firm believes the negligent party should be held accountable.
+Under Sections 200, 240, and 241 (6) of New York State Labor Laws, an injured worker may have a claim against a general contractor or owner, depending upon the type of construction accident:

 Our team works on a contingency basis, so you do not pay anything until we successfully recover compensation for your injuries.
 Contact a member of our team today to schedule a confidential consultation to discuss your construction-related injury.
-We can be reached at 917-268-6710 or contact us online.
-We have two very convenient locations to serve you at 40 Fulton Street, New York, NY 10038 (Main) and our Brooklyn Office at 823 56th St. 6th Floor Brooklyn, NY 11220.
+We can be reached at 212-285-3300 or contact us online.
+We have two very convenient locations to serve you at 40 Fulton Street, New York, NY 10038 (Main) and our Brooklyn Office at 823 56th St., 6th Floor, Brooklyn, NY 11220.

 September 7, 2018 – Five Construction Workers Injured In Ceiling Collapse

-On a construction site located at East 38th Street, an accident occurred resulting in five construction workers being injured.
-According to a DOB inspector, interior demolition work was being performed on the fourth floor of a building when the wood and plaster ceiling collapsed on the workers.
+On a construction site located at East 38th Street, an accident occurred, resulting in five construction workers being injured.
+According to a DOB inspector, interior demolition work was underway on the fourth floor of a building when the wood-and-plaster ceiling collapsed on the workers.
 Two of the workers were in serious condition and taken to Bellevue Hospital for treatment.
-A violation and full stop work order were issued.
+A violation and a complete stop-work order were issued.

 August 8, 2018 – Construction Accident Inside 3 World Trade Center Leaves One Man Injured

 On Thursday, August 2, an accident occurred inside 3 World Trade Center.
-Medics arrived around 2:30 pm to treat a construction worker who injured his leg as he was dismantling a wall of sheetrock and plywood.
-The injured worker was taken to Bellevue Hospital with non-life threatening injuries and the accident is under investigation by the Department of Buildings and the FDNY.
+Medics arrived around 2:30 pm to treat a construction worker who had injured his leg while dismantling a wall of sheetrock and plywood.
+The injured worker was taken to Bellevue Hospital with non-life-threatening injuries, and the accident is under investigation by the Department of Buildings and the FDNY.

 July 18, 2018 – Construction Worker Killed In Manhattan Construction Accident